Men of Color Summit

 12:45 to 12:55 pm:

-Athletics Tour - Students will take a tour of FLC's state-of-the-art athletic facilities and meet with athletics representatives.
-Students can ask questions about how to get involved with athletics and potential scholarships.
+Students will tour FLC's state-of-the-art athletic facilities and hear from a panel of athletes.
+Students can ask questions about how to get involved with athletics and learn about NCAA requirements.

 1:50 to 2:00 pm: